talohana55/LogisticManagement-React/README.md

 by the system with a number id of employees,You can register as a new employee.
 Every employee has certain traits and depending on these traits there are possible actions.

-Possible login as Admin and manage the list of employees, tracking their actions
+Possible login as Admin and manage the list of employees and tracking their actions.

 ![צילום מסך 2021-03-10 193259](https://user-images.githubusercontent.com/68163421/110672673-90f7a580-81d8-11eb-812b-9206af08dc1d.png)